elixir-no-nels/nels-docs/docs/user-doc.md

 <img src="images/NeLS_Access_2026.png" alt="NeLS Connection Details" width="600"/>
 </p>

-Download the SSH key to the computer from which you want to authenticate on NeLS, note the host address (`newstor.cbu.uib.no`) and your username.
+Download the SSH key to the computer from which you want to authenticate on NeLS, note the host addresses (`login.nels.elixir.no` and `data.nels.elixir.no`) and your username.
 Modify access permissions for the SSH key in such a way that only you can read and write to the file and no other user can access the file.
 In the linux-based operating systems (including OsX), one can achieve this by typing `chmod 600 <SSH_key>` into a terminal window.
 In Windows, one can access the security tab in the `Properties` option of the `<SSH_key>` file and keep access granted only to oneself, `SYSTEM` and `Administrators`.

 ## Transfer data to and from NeLS